 Downsides to the Chipbreaker

-While your humble servant has written glowing things about the chipbreaker, it would be less than honest to suggest all is blue bunnies and fairy farts because the chipbreaker has some downsides:
+While your humble servant has written glowing things about the chipbreaker, I do not suggest all is blue bunnies and fairy farts because the chipbreaker has some downsides:

 The chipbreaker adds weight, complication and cost;

 The impact of wood fibers on the chipbreaker produces friction heat and consumes energy whether cutting with or against the grain.
 This energy loss is not insignificant;

 When cutting with the grain, the chipbreaker adds little benefit while tending to reduce the luster of the planed surface;

-To be effective, the chipbreaker must be setup, tuned, installed and maintained properly, requiring the user to have adequate knowledge and to put forth some effort periodically.
+To be effective, the chipbreaker must be setup, tuned, installed and maintained properly, requiring the user to have adequate knowledge and to put forth effort periodically.

 Despite these downsides, your humble servant believes, as have millions of craftsmen over untold centuries, that the chipbreaker is a component worth mastering.

 Alternatives to the Chipbreak

 In light of the gains and losses associated with the chipbreaker, it would be short-sighted, indeed amateurish, to assume it is always necessary, and just as short-sighted and amateurish to assume it is never necessary.
 So let’s examine some alternatives next.